wonsunahn/CS1632_Summer2024/deliverables/5/README.md

 InstanceType.
 Do not modify.

 * Bean.java - The public interface of Bean.
-The createInstance method creates an instance of BeanImpl (your code), BeanBuggy (a buggy implementation), or BeanSolution (the solution implementation) depending on InstanceType.
+The createInstance method creates an instance of your bean, a buggy bean, or a solution bean depending on InstanceType.
+Do not modify.

 * BeanCounterGUI.java - Contains the main method for the GUI interface of the program.
 Creates a MainFrame.